HUANG37W/cse212-final-project/outline.md

 ## II.
 [Stack](./1-stack.md)

 - Introduction
-- Common Usage of Queue
+- Use of Stacks
-- Common Queue Operation & Efficiency
+- Implementing Stacks
+- Stack in Python
 - Example
 - Problem to Solve